Families and Kids

 Since this is a state park, don’t forget that kids ages 6 to 12 years old can become a Junior Ranger.
 You can download an activity before you visit the park or ask a ranger for a Junior Ranger booklet to complete during your visit.

-To find it: Park in the lot to the right of the ranger station and look for the trailhead just past the accessible parking sign.
+This is an accessible trail that is also perfect for younger kids.
+To find it, park in the lot to the right of the ranger station and look for the trailhead just past the accessible parking sign.
 You’ll walk alongside a collection of labeled desert plants so you can learn as you go.
 Ask for a plant guide at the ranger station so you can follow along.

 Be on the lookout for the “Watch me grow” Saguaro cactus.
 Its growth has been measured over the past 25 years.
-You can see that it takes a real commitment for these cacti to grow to their full potential!
+You can see that it takes a real commitment for these cacti to grow to their full potential.